 The strategy which will be undertaken by the City of Clovis involves the appropriate management of the transportation system.
 With the ever-increasing traffic volumes and limited resources to expand the capacity of some of the existing streets, transportation system management will play an important role in the future.
 The goal of the Clovis Transportation Management system is to expand the carrying capacity of streets and transit systems through the implementation of low-cost strategies.
 The strategies are to be used to prolong or avoid costly expansion of the facility or service.
-Traffic signal timing or coordination, additional lanes at intersections, transit service enhancements, parking management, and traffic management are all examples of transportation system management review process.
+Traffic signal timing or coordination, additional lanes at intersections, transit service enhancements, parking management, and traffic management are all examples of transportation system management strategies, which can be expected to be used by Clovis throughout the development review process.
 Coupled with air quality and congestion management, these strategies will result in significant improvement of the operating characteristics of the existing facilities and services.